Stellahedral geometry of matroids: Introduction

 \subsection{Acknowledgements}

-We thank Alex Fink and Ravi Vakil for helpful conversations, and thank Mario Sanchez for a helpful discussion on the proof of Lemma~\ref{lem:surjInd}.
+We thank Alex Fink and Ravi Vakil for helpful conversations, Mario Sanchez for a helpful discussion on the proof of Lemma~\ref{lem:surjInd}, and the referees for their careful reading and suggestions.
 The first author is partially supported by the US National Science Foundation (DMS-2001854).
 The second author is partially supported by Simons Investigator Grant and NSF Grant DMS- 2053308.
 The third author is supported by an NDSEG graduate fellowship.